pydantic/pydantic/docs/api/standard_library_types.md

 ---
-description: Support for Boolean types.
+description: Support for common types from the Python standard library.
 ---

-`bool`
-: see below for details on how bools are validated and what values are permitted
+# bool

 A standard `bool` field will raise a `ValidationError` if the value is not one of the following: